The Alternative Plans

-Our alternative proposals deliver many of the same regeneration benefits as the approved proposals, but locate public outdoor space at the heart of the scheme while creating a more permeable layout with new outdoor pedestrian routes.
+Our alternative proposals deliver many of the same regeneration benefits as the approved proposals, while placing a larger public outdoor space at the heart of the scheme and creating a more permeable layout with new, outdoor pedestrian routes.

 |Comparing the two schemes|

 |Shoppers Parking Spaces||320 spaces||40 spaces|

 |Residential parking||100 spaces||131 spaces|